OTC Pain Medicines and Their Risks

 at any one time.
 If you take more of a medicine than is recommended, it can cause

 health problems.
-If you frequently take too much acetaminophen, it can cause serious
+If you often take too much acetaminophen, it can cause serious liver

-liver damage and even death.
-Acetaminophen is the leading cause of acute liver failure
+damage and even death.
+Acetaminophen is the leading cause of acute liver failure in

-in the U.S. Overuse of NSAIDs can cause kidney disease and kidney failure or serious
+the U.S. Overuse of NSAIDs can cause kidney disease and kidney failure.
+Or it can

-Some cough and cold medicines and allergy medicines may contain acetaminophen or an
+Some cough and cold medicines and allergy medicines may have acetaminophen or an NSAID

-NSAID along with other ingredients.
-So it's important to carefully read the labels
+along with other ingredients.
+So it's important to carefully read the labels of all

 It's also important to know that many prescription pain medicines contain acetaminophen